 Table 2.
 Overview of the calibration and validation phases.
-Note: As discharge was used for cross-validation purposes only, it thus has two validation phases rather than a calibration and validation phase.
-For the SCG no discharge data was available in the 2000s leading to only one validation period.
+Note: as discharge was used for cross-validation purposes only, it thus has two validation phases rather than a calibration and validation phase.
+For the SCG, no discharge data were available for the 2000s, leading to only one validation period.
 The asterisk for the WG indicates that validation period II is rather poor due to mainly missing values.
-For snow cover only one calibration and validation phase was used due to the relatively short temporal coverage of the product, while for glacier variables two calibration and validation periods were used.
-A minus indicates that a specific second calibration or validation period was not used for this variable.
+For snow cover only, one calibration and validation phase was used due to the relatively short temporal coverage of the product, while for glacier variables, two calibration and validation periods were used.
+A minus sign indicates that a specific second calibration or validation period was not used for this variable.